 - Taking away a standard deduction.
 This is a number decided by the government based on how many people live with you and are applying for SNAP.

 Keep in mind that different states have different rules for deductions, too.
 For example, New York might not let you deduct water or heat utility bills if you live in an apartment, because those utilities are usually paid by landlords.

-Your state will tell you how much you can make your income lower by for every deduction.
+Your state will tell you how much you can make your income lower for every deduction.

-To learn more about SNAP rules, get our free guide today.
+To learn more about SNAP rules, get our free guide.

 Learn About Other Important Food Stamps Requirements

 You have to follow work rules to get food stamps.